acerzhoux/RaschKit/README.md

     - library(RaschKit)
     - install_packages_ls()
     - create_folders()

+===== v1.0.4 Updates =====
+1. calibrate_con() merges grade response dataframes and codebooks before performing free calibrarion by regressing on grade.
+2. calibrate_lst() calibrates a list of response dataframes and puts summary file with standard ACER template format into 'results' folder.
+3. equate_lst() performs DIF analysis on a list of delta dataframes.
+If indDf is available, its stats and plots are added to summary file.
+4. DIF_VarTests() perfomrs DIF analysis on a vector of DIF variables on a list of response dataframes.
+Summary files named with DIF variables are put in 'DIF' folder.
+If test3term is given, DIF analysis on both item and steps are done and summaries are put side by side on 'summary' sheet in summary file.
+5. For all summary files, statistics are read from .xls files to guarantee accurate extraction of columns.
+6. ACER template and format are used on all summary files including item analysis, equating, and DIF analysis.
+Hyperlinks are inserted if necessary.
+Plots are inserted into Excel sheets for equating and DIF.
+Flags are colored.
+7. Renamed arguments to make functions easier for use such as respDfLst (list of response dataframes) and grdIntVec (vector of integers representing grades).

 ===== v1.0.3 Updates =====
 1. DIF_dim_one() corrected order of reading data and checking input.